lake-wg/edhoc/draft-ietf-lake-edhoc.md

 a3 ff 26 35 95 be b3 77 d1 a0 ce 1d 04 da d2 d4 09 66 ac 6b cb 62 20 51
 b8 46 59 18 4d 5d 9a 32
 ~~~~~~~~~~~~~~~~~~~~~~~

+Since the Responder authenticates with a static Diffie-Hellman key, PRK_3e2m = HKDF-Extract( PRK_2e, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R.

 From the Responder's authentication key and the Initiator's ephemeral key (see {{dh-ss-m1}}), the ECDH shared secret G_RX is calculated.